 - Click Delete user(s).

 The selected users are soft deleted.
 This might take a few minutes.
 Soft-deleted users remain in the Zendesk database for 30 days.
-After 30 days, they are permanently deleted.
+After 30 days, any data associated with the soft-deleted users is permanently deleted.

 Permanently deleting users